-Brian Zeilinger-Goode (he/him/his) is a two-time Tony and Olivier Award-winning, Emmy Award-nominated British-American producer based in London.
+Brian Zeilinger-Goode (he/him/his) is a two-time Tony and Olivier Award-winning, Emmy Award-nominated British-American producer, impact investor and educator.
 He holds the distinction of having been the youngest ever Broadway and West End producer when he produced his first shows at the age of 19.

 Brian's independent work in the West End includes: Dear Evan Hansen (Noël Coward Theatre), Queen Anne (Theatre Royal Haymarket), Who's Afraid of Virginia Woolf?
 (Harold Pinter Theatre), The Glass Menagerie (Duke of York’s Theatre), Nice Fish (Harold Pinter Theatre), Dreamgirls (Savoy Theatre), 1984 (Playhouse Theatre), Oresteia (Trafalgar Studios), Bend It Like Beckham (Phoenix Theatre), The Elephant Man (Theatre Royal Haymarket), The Nether (Duke of York’s Theatre), The Sunshine Boys (Savoy Theatre), Master Class (Vaudeville Theatre), Top Girls (Trafalgar Studios), Betrayal (Comedy Theatre) and Hair (Gielgud Theatre).

-Brian is also a principle of MZG Theatre Productions, co-founded with fellow producer Jack Maple.
-MZG's theatre credits include: Cratchit (Park Theatre), The Show Must Go On Live, Private Peaceful (Bristol Old Vic and Barn Theatre), Nuclear War / Buried / Graceland (Old Red Lion Theatre), Instructions for a Teenage Armageddon (Old Red Lion Theatre and Barn Theatre), Sitting (ArtisTree Theatre, Hong Kong), The View Upstairs (Soho Theatre), Rundertisch (Tristan Bates Theatre), The Rink (Southwark Playhouse).
+Brian also co-founded and co-led MZG Theatre Productions.
+Theatre credits included: Cratchit (Park Theatre), The Show Must Go On Live (Palace Theatre), Private Peaceful (Bristol Old Vic and Barn Theatre), Nuclear War / Buried / Graceland (Old Red Lion Theatre), Instructions for a Teenage Armageddon (Old Red Lion Theatre and Barn Theatre), Sitting (ArtisTree Theatre, Hong Kong), The View Upstairs (Soho Theatre), Rundertisch (Tristan Bates Theatre), The Rink (Southwark Playhouse).
 Productions in concert include: Zorro The Musical (Cadogan Hall), Cinderella (Cadogan Hall), and Carousel (Cadogan Hall).
 They have also produced concerts for: Sierra Boggess, Kelli O'Hara, Caissie Levy, Laura Benanti, Andy Mientus, Keala Settle, and Laura Michelle Kelly.

 Also a television and film producer, his television work includes The Show Must Go On Live (with Universal Pictures and Sky Arts), Gossip Girl, Teen Wolf, HBO’s The Pee-Wee Herman Show on Broadway; and for film: Martha Marcy May Marlene, Geek Charming, and Very Good Girls.